Aditi3/Carthage/README.md

-## This repo has JSON files meant for Carthage experiment purposes.
+## This repository contains JSON files intended for experimental purposes with Carthage.

 ### Dynamic Frameworks -